nogibjj/JCB_project1/README.md

 ## Continuous Integration using GitHub Actions of Python Data Science Project

 This project contains scripts for downloading historic data on diverse currencies, importing and manipulating that data using polars and a notebook that runs through its implementation as well as performing some data analytics.
-Access a quick video that explains the workflow [here].
+Access a [quick video](https://youtu.be/68yXpxzG0Ds) that explains the workflow.

 ### USDMXN, EURUSD, NZDUSD performance between 20/Mar/23 and 19/Sep/23: